rancher/elemental-docs/docs/customizing.md

 ### Adding extra LVM volume group disks during the installation

-This example is covering the case the host has multiple disks, some of them used as part of an LVM setup.
+This example is covering the setup of an host with multiple disks and some of them used as part of an LVM setup.

 In this particular case we will assume a host includes three disks (`/dev/sda`, `/dev/sdb`